millerjmatos/linux/zabbix.md

         create user zabbixuser@localhost identified by 'P@ssword';

-        grant all privileges on zabbix.* to zabbixuser@localhost;
+        grant all privileges on zabbixdb.* to zabbixuser@localhost;

         flush privileges;